garcia-sonia/CI-PP3-Battleships/README.md

 As explained in the game's instructions, Oros is much coveted for the precious golden mineral covering its cliffs.
 Oro's watchmen have spotted Chatarra's fleet fast approaching.
-The user will have to destroy the ennemy's 4 ships before they land.
+The user will have to destroy the enemy's 4 ships before they land.
-If the user does not succeed, the ennemy will steal Oro's gold.
+If the user fails, the enemy will steal Oro's gold.
 Users only have 30 cannonballs to complete their mission, hence the title of the game "Thirty Shots Battleships".
-If users runs out of ammunition then Chatarra's troops will make it ashore.
+If users run out of ammunition then Chatarra's troops will make it ashore.

 The instructions go on to explain the rules:
 - If a ship is hit, it will be marked as 'X'